I've been reading

 So the moral?
 I have to get better at GUMSHOE.

-BONUS: The One Shot podcast recorded a rules explanation with Kenneth Hite, creator of Trail of Cthulhu.
+The One Shot podcast recorded a rules explanation with Kenneth Hite, creator of Trail of Cthulhu.
 A nice, brief, easy intro to GUMSHOE and Night's Black Agents.